SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Soul Empowered

-Your main weapon single handed attacks count as magical and you use your spell casting modifier on attack and damage rolls.
-You lift the restriction on single handed if you take Pact of Blade, and you lift the restriction on main attack if you take the Two Weapon fighting style.
+Your main weapon single-handed attacks count as magical, and you use your spell casting modifier on attack and damage rolls.
+You lift the restriction on single-handed if you take Pact of Blade, and you lift the restriction on main attack if you take the Two Weapon fighting style.

 * Soul Hex